Vivswan/polly-for-chrome/README.md

+# Polly For Chrome

+A Chrome extension that allows you to convert text to speech using Amazon Polly.
+It supports all Amazon Polly voices and languages, including Standard, Neural, Generative, and Long-form voices.

 ## Features

-* Support for all Amazon Polly voices and languages (Standard, Neural, and Long-form).
+* Support for all Amazon Polly voices and languages (Standard, Neural, Generative, and Long-form).
 * Adjustable speed and pitch.
 * Download selected text to an MP3 file.
 * [SSML support](https://docs.aws.amazon.com/polly/latest/dg/ssml.html)